 Accepted English Tests

-Always check which tests are accepted by the specific university you are applying to.
-Most will list all the tests and minimum score requirements on their admissions page.
-If you have multiple test scores, typically one good result is enough; you don’t need to submit all tests.
-Also, note that language test results often have a validity period (usually 2 years), so the score should be valid at the start of your course.
+Always check which tests are accepted by the specific university and course you are applying to.
+Most universities list accepted tests and minimum score requirements on their admissions pages.
+If you have multiple test scores, typically one valid result is enough; you usually do not need to submit every test you have taken.
+Also, note that language test results often have a validity period, commonly two years from the start date of your course, though the exact rule can vary by university.

 Required Scores

 The exact score required in an English test varies by university and program.
-Generally, for Master’s studies, universities commonly require an IELTS overall score of around 6.5, with no individual band (listening, reading, writing, speaking) below 6.0.
-More competitive or language-intensive programs might ask for IELTS 7.0 or higher.
-For example, many taught Master’s degrees list an IELTS 6.5 as the minimum, while some top universities or certain fields (like journalism, literature, or education) could require a 7.0 or even 7.5.
-An equivalent standard is applied to other tests: TOEFL iBT might be around 88–100 minimum, and PTE around 60–65.
-If using Cambridge exams, a pass at C1 Advanced or C2 Proficiency (with a score equivalent to those IELTS bands) would be needed.
+For master’s studies, many universities require an IELTS overall score around 6.5 with minimum component scores, often no lower than 6.0.
+More competitive or language-intensive programs may ask for IELTS 7.0 or higher.
+For example, many taught master’s degrees list IELTS 6.5 as a minimum, while some courses in fields such as journalism, literature, education, law, and health-related subjects may require higher scores.
+Equivalent standards are applied to other tests, but the required TOEFL, PTE, Cambridge, or Duolingo score will depend on the university’s own equivalency table.
+Since TOEFL iBT introduced a new 1–6 score scale in 2026 while also providing comparable 0–120 scores during a transition period, applicants should check the latest university guidance rather than relying on older TOEFL score ranges.
 If you are interested, check out the IELTS Band Requirements for Universities in the United Kingdom.

 Master’s Degree Application Process